Table Of Contents

 Since there are so many knee pads available I decided to review other knee pads as they became available, hence why today I am reviewing the Troxell Leather Knee Pads.

-As you can see, I have written a fair bit about knee pads and that is only the beginning.
+I have written a fair bit about knee pads in previous articles and that is only the beginning.

 Like a junkie that has reformed and wants to spread the dangers of addiction, I want to spread awareness of your knees.